Parable of the Renegades

 "So, it's like saying grace.
 A lot shorter too," Lucas said, seeing the resemblance.
 "Can you teach me how to say it?"

-Rio flashed him a half-smile.
-"You want to learn at least some of the customs here?"
+Surprised but pleasantly so, Rio flashed him half a smile.
+"You want to learn at least a few of the customs here?"

-The pleasure of teaching him a thing or two about her nation was something she couldn't pass up.
+The pleasure of teaching her unwilling guest a thing or two about her nation was something she couldn't pass up.
 It was like showing off her national pride.
-Her mood became brighter.
+Her mood brightened.

 "Okay.
-First, place your hands together like this," Rio demonstrated her earlier prayer-like gesture.
+First, place your hands together like this," Rio demonstrated her earlier prayer-like gesture with her hands.
 "Next, say 'itadakimasu!'"

-Imitating the prayer gesture was a no-brainer, but Lucas struggled when he tried to speak the foreign word because Rio said it too quickly.
+Imitating the prayer gesture was simple, but Lucas struggled when he tried to speak the foreign phrase.

 Rio shook her head in disapproval.
 "No, it is 'itadakimasu.'
 Try again."